 WebJunction provides online training on a variety of library-related topics.
 Certificates of completion of provided with self-paced courses and webinar archives are available.

 This project is supported in part by the Library of Michigan with federal funds from the Institute of Museum and Library Services.

 - Library of Michigan Webinar Archives

-We've archived webinars provided by Library of Michigan staff on topics such as summer reading, preservation, technology and the Plinkit program.
+We've archived webinars provided by Library of Michigan staff on a variety of topics.
 These are available to you 24/7 for your convenience.
 Check back often for updates.

 An annual 3-day event held each spring for library staff without a Master's degree in Library Science.
 Beginning Workshop is a requirement to obtain Level 3 or Level 4 Library of Michigan certification.

-- 2016 Loleta Fyan Small and Rural Libraries Conference
+- 2018 Loleta Fyan Small and Rural Libraries Conference: April 30 -

 The Library of Michigan Foundation generously supports the Loleta Fyan Small and Rural Libraries Conference through administration of Loleta Fyan funds.